Distance-Modding/Custom-Cars/CONTRIBUTING.md

 10. Once the push has finished, create a Pull Request (PR) and click on `compare across forks`.
 11. In the `head repository` drop-down, select `YourName/Custom-Cars`.
 12. Hit the green `Create pull request` button, and then on the next page, the green `Create pull request` button again.
+13. Question your life decisions for choosing the hardest and most time consuming method.